 Mensheng was a term used for the disciples (dizi 弟子) of Confucian scholars during the Han period 漢 (206 BCE-220 CE).
 Acceptance as "disciple" of a Confucian master required expertise in the Confucian Classics.
 For this reason, government and private schools became more widespread in many parts of the empire.
 Yet the relationship between master and disciple (in modern terms, guanxi 關係) was often just an important prerequisite for eventually obtaining an office, which mainly happened via recommendation.
 Huan Rong 桓榮 (1st cent.
 CE), Chamberlain for Ceremonials (taichang 太常), nourished several hundred "disciples" or retainers.
 Among these, Ding Hong 丁鴻 (d.
 94 CE) rose to the post of Chamberlain for the Palace Revenues (shaofu 少府).
 Ding had several thousand retainers himself.
 Lou Wang 樓望 (21-100 CE), Chamberlain for the National Treasury (da sinong 大司農) and Chamberlain for Ceremonials, even fed more than 9,000 persons.

-In the later decades of the Eastern Han, mighty families (menfa 門閥) won polical influence.
+In the later decades of the Eastern Han, distinguished families (menfa 門閥) won polical influence.
 They kept many retainers over several generations.
 The most famous of them were the Yang family from Hongnong 弘農楊氏 and the Yuan family from Runan 汝南袁氏.
 "Disciple" retainers often disbursed high sums to enter the service of a powerful family, and supported them in many fields of their activities, even in illegal ones, as the examples of the eunuch Wang Fu 王甫 shows who instructed his retainers to sell official posts for luxurious prices.
 It was common for retainers to behave to their patron like sons to a father, including a three-year period of mourning when the patron died.
 In the very late Eastern Han period, retainers were used to create private armies (buqu 部曲) against bandits and rebels like the Yellow Turbans (huangjin 黃巾).

 During the Southern and Northern Dynasties period 南北朝 (300~600), the term mensheng was used in the sense of menke "retainer" (literally "house guest") and had totally lost the meaning of "scholarly disciple".
 The institution of private armies remained, as well as the custom to buy one's way into the household of a politically influential person.